 Are there provisions for people with disabilities?

-If you or a person you are inviting has a disability and needs assistance to attend Commencement, please call the Office for Students with Disabilities at (310) 825-1501 or (310) 206-6083 (TDD) to receive information about parking and other assistance.
+If you or a person you are inviting has a disability and needs assistance to attend Commencement, please call the Center for Accessible Education at (310) 825-1501 or (310) 206-6083 (TDD) to receive information about parking and other assistance.